semanticdata/eleventy-notes/Extras.md

 ### 2. Create `.prettierrc`[^2]

+You can use `node --eval "fs.writeFileSync('.prettierrc','{}\n')"` to create an empty config file.

-Copy the codeblock below into the new file.
+Feel free to custumize it however you prefer.
+Find the codeblock below to reference.
+You can also just copy it into the file.

 ```json
 {